Foot and Ankle

 - Plantar fasciitis – also known as heel pain, plantar fasciitis is a common condition experienced by many people across the globe.
 Symptoms associated with this include pain in the heel or arch of the foot.
 There are a wide variety of treatment options available.
-For more information, please discuss this with one of our Perth foot and ankle specialists.
+For more information, please discuss this with one of our Perth foot and ankle specialist.

-At the Murdoch Orthopaedic Clinic, Mr Peter Ammon is our main foot and ankle surgeon in Perth and can assist with any musculoskeletal problems you may be experiencing and recommend an appropriate treatment plan for you.
+At the Murdoch Orthopaedic Clinic, Mr Peter Ammon is our main foot and ankle surgeon in Perth.
+He can assist with any musculoskeletal problems you may be experiencing and recommend an appropriate treatment plan for you.
 If you’re looking for a Perth foot and ankle clinic, contact us today at the Murdoch Orthopaedic Clinic.